Jalkhov/venv-runner/README.md

 # Advice

-Tested only on Windows.
+- Tested only on Windows.
 Do you want to help me by testing it on other platforms? :)

 # TODO

-- [ ] Add support for other virtualenv enviroments managers
+- [ ] Add support for other virtualenv enviroments managers (just virtualenv supported)
 - [ ] Autodetect operative system (system/os config)
 - [ ] Add support for Linux bases OS
 - [ ] Add support for MacOS